hun7err/tcp-loadbalancer/README.md

 tcp-loadbalancer
 ================

-A TCP loadbalancer for a group of servers.
-The goal is to distribute loadbalancers but depends on the amount of time left.
+A TCP loadbalancer for a group of servers written in C. Node count can be modified by changing macros in include files.